$10 million claim filed by woman who says she was struck in face by LAPD rubber bullet

-"When she stopped at a stop sign, near the Grove here in Los Angeles.
-Her driver side window was down," said her attorney Neama Rahmani.
+"When she stopped at a stop sign, near the Grove here in Los Angeles, her driver-side window was down," said Morales' attorney, Neama Rahmani.

 They say the Los Angeles Police Department fired a rubber bullet that went through Morales' window and shot her in the face.
 Morales' passenger drove her to a hospital.